PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/SelfTouchTrade.md

 1. The receiving Switch has one completely filled box.
 2. All Pokémon in this box are tradable.
-3. No Pokémon in these N boxes on both Switches will evolve on trade.
+3. No Pokémon in this box will evolve on trade.

 ### Instructions